JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 * **Start**<br/>
 You can start the IBM Quantum Composer by clicking on the desktop icon *IBM Quantum Composer*.<br/>
-The Quantum Compser will be started in fullscreen-mode.
+The Quantum Composer will be started in fullscreen-mode.

 <p align="center">
     <img src="../Artwork/Quantum_Composer.png" alt="drawing" width="400"/>